 allow interns to experience more focused training opportunities that are consistent

 with their long-range career interests.
-At present there are six Track choices available,
+At present there are four Track choices available

-In addition to the 4-month Emphasis Track Rotation, each Wednesday of the week for
+In addition to the 4-month Emphasis Track Rotation, one day of each week for the entire

-the entire year is also devoted to emphasis training within your chosen track rotation
+year is also devoted to emphasis training within your chosen track rotation thereby

 There are three required seminars that meet on Thursdays:

-The Psychotherapy Process Seminar meets for the entire year and provides a laboratory
+- The Psychotherapy Process Seminar meets weekly and provides a laboratory to develop

-to develop skills of empiricism and reflection in the nonparticipant mode of peer
+skills of empiricism and reflection in the nonparticipant mode of peer supervision

-supervision and in the participant mode of a live therapy session presentation.
-Each
+and in the participant mode of a live therapy session presentation.
+Each Intern, along

-Intern, along with the faculty/seminar directors, take turns presenting a live psychotherapy
+with the faculty/seminar directors, take turns presenting a live psychotherapy case.

-case.
-Didactics for the seminar focus upon: (a) Common factors in psychotherapy; (b)
+Didactics for the seminar focus upon: (a) Common factors in psychotherapy; (b) Supervision,

 the professional development of the Intern.
 The seminar primarily focuses on the non-therapy